Bypassing AWS WAF with Proof-of-Work Token Generation

 img_b64 = base64.b64encode(session.get(img['src']).content).decode()

-# CapSolver ImageToTextTask -- synchronous, result in response
+# CapSolver ImageToTextTask -- synchronous, result in response.

-resp = requests.post('https://api.capsolver.com/createTask', json={
+resp = solver.post('https://api.capsolver.com/createTask', json={

 'clientKey': api_key,